liyunqianggyn/Awesome-LLMs-Pruning/README.md

 ### Tags of Pruning

-We refer to recent accepted ICCV paper [_differentiable transportation pruning_](https://arxiv.org/abs/2307.08483)   for summarizing these tags.
+We refer to our recent accepted ICCV paper [_differentiable transportation pruning_](https://arxiv.org/abs/2307.08483)   for summarizing these tags.
 Click on the badge, such as [![Budget](https://img.shields.io/badge/Data-green)](https://github.com/liyunqianggyn/LLMs-Pruning-All-In-One/blob/main/concepts/data.md), will direct you to the corresponding explanation file.